JanSharp/VRCJanSharpCommon/notes.md

 - [ ] remove the WannaBeConstructor, because unlike normal default constructors, this one would get "raised" even when a non default constructor gets used, which does not make sense and is annoying to think about and deal with
 - [ ] look at the wanna be class prefab creation editor script to make sure it is using the correct api
 - [x] api for interpolation manager to change or cancel ongoing interpolations
+- [ ] add editor scripting for LocalToggleMultipleOnInteract
+  - [ ] only show the 2 interaction fields when the checkbox is enabled
+  - [ ] the activate text is actually grayed out and automatically matches the interaction text of the UB itself